relrod/ll/README.md

 # ll

-An implmentation of linear logic in Coq, as per
-[James Power and Caroline Webster's paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.13.8671), "Working with Linear Logic in Coq".
+An implementation of linear logic in Coq, as per [James Power and Caroline Webster's paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.13.8671), "Working with Linear Logic in Coq".